-The sky is the limit when it comes to delicious things to pair with white bean soup!
+The sky is the limit when it comes to delicious things to pair with White Bean Soup and White Bean Chowder!
 Here are a few ideas:

 - Keep it simple with store-bought crusty bread or crackers

 - Bake up a loaf of Rosemary-Onion Quick Bread or Savory Thyme and Swiss Cheese Scones

 - Whip up your favorite grilled cheese (try Spinach Mozzarella Grilled Cheese with this, it tastes like white pizza)

 - Serve up this soup with big green salad like Creamy Poppy Seed Kale Slaw with Red Pear, Toasted Pepitas, and Golden Raisins

 More Delicious Creamy Soup Recipes to Try